Mohammed Adam El-Sheikh

-Mohammed Adam El-Sheikh (born January 1, 1945) is the Sudanese American executive director of the Fiqh Council of North America.
+Mohammed Adam El-Sheikh (January 1, 1945 - April 14, 2024) was the Sudanese American executive director of the Fiqh Council of North America.

 Biography

 El-Sheikh was born in Sudan.

 Education

 El-Sheikh graduated from the faculty of Shari'ah and Law of Omdurman Islamic University, Sudan, in 1969.
 In 1973 he was appointed by the Department of Justice to serve as a judge for the Shari'ah Courts.

 While in the Sudan he was a member of the Muslim Brotherhood.

 In 1978, he was granted a scholarship to come to the United States in order to continue his higher education.
 He received his Masters of Comparative Jurisprudence (MCJ) from Howard University in 1980, his LLM from the National Law Center at George Washington University in 1981, and his Ph.D. in Comparative Jurisprudence from Temple University in 1986.
 His 1986 Ph.D. dissertation at Temple University was on "The applicability of Islamic penal law (qisas and diyah) in the Sudan."